dheerajthodupunoori/problem-solving/Scaler problems/week3/odd-fibonacci.md

 > If we observe above sequence , then we say that Fibonacci values always occur as pair of **(ODD,ODD,EVEN)**
 >
 > With this observation we just need to find out the number of odd number from **1->B** and substract this value with the number of odd numbers from **1->(A-1)**.

+[You can run the code at this url]: https://replit.com/@DheerajThodupun/odd-fibonacci#main.py	"Odd Fibonacci"

 #### Solution